 5. Snow King Resort in Jackson Hole, Wyoming is a great location to snowshoe and cross-country ski with your pet and after a long day of the wintery outdoors, downtown Jackson is close by with restaurants and shopping.
 Look at what else FTF has to say about Jackson Hole.

-6. Hotel Jerome, A Rock Resort in Aspen, Colorado has four ski mountains, an ice-skating rink, off-leash parks, snowshoeing, shopping and dining for you and your pet.
+6. Hotel Jerome in Aspen, Colorado has access to four ski mountains, an ice-skating rink, off-leash parks, snowshoeing, shopping and dining for you and your pet.
 Find out what FTF has to say about Hotel Jerome.